gvwilson/sdxpy/src/binary-storage/index.md

 | -3      | 101    |
 | -4      | 100    |

-This scheme isn't intuitive,
-but it solves the "double zero" problem and the hardware to handle it is faster and cheaper.
+This scheme solves the "double zero" problem and the hardware to handle it is faster and cheaper.
 We can still tell whether a number is positive or negative by looking at the first bit: